CH-Earth/summa/docs/input_output/SUMMA_input.md

 SUMMA has a large number of input files that configure the model and provide the necessary initial conditions and time-varying boundary conditions to make a model simulation.
 This can at times be confusing.
 We encourage the user to look at the [SUMMA test cases](../installation/SUMMA_test_cases.md), which provide working SUMMA setups.

+## Input file formats
+<a id="infile_file_formats"></a>
+SUMMA input files are either ASCII format or NetCDF.
+The general characteristics of these files are described in the next two subsections, while the contents of the individual input files are described after that.

+### ASCII
+<a id="infile_format_ASCII"></a>
+ASCII or text files are in a format that can be modified using a text editor.
+Comments can be added to any SUMMA text file by starting the comments with  a `!`.
+Anything after the `!` will be discarded till the end of the line.
+You can include as many comments as you want, as they will be stripped as SUMMA processes the file.

+### NetCDF
+<a id="infile_format_nc"></a>
+[NetCDF](https://www.unidata.ucar.edu/software/netcdf/) or Network Common Data Format is a file format that is widely used in geosciences to organize large data sets.
+The main advantages of using NetCDF files is that they are machine independent, they allow the user to include meta data directly in the data file, and they can be read by, visualized and analyzed using a large number of freely available software packages.
+The SUMMA documentation is not the place to learn about NetCDF.
+We assume that you know the difference between NetCDF dimensions, NetCDF variables, and NetCDF attributes (global and local).
+If you don't, then there are many tutorials available online.
+Note that the latter are different from the local SUMMA attributes that we are describing [below](#infile_local_attributes).

 ## Master configuration file
 <a id="infile_master_configuration"></a>

-The master configuration file is provided to SUMMA at run-time as a command-line option.
+The master configuration file is an [ASCII file](#infile_format_ASCII) and is provided to SUMMA at run-time as a command-line option.
 The path to this file needs to be supplied with the `-m` or `--master` command-line flag.
 The contents of this file orchestrate the remainder of the SUMMA run and are processed by the code in `build/source/hookup/summaFileManager.f90`.
 The file contents mostly consist of file paths that provide the actual information about the model configuration.

-Comments can be added to the file by starting them with `!`.
-Anything after the `!` will be discarded till the end of the line.
-You can include as many comments as you want, as they will be stripped as SUMMA processes the file.

 The following items must be provided in order in the master configuration file.
 Each item must be on its own line, but may be followed by a comment and you can add lines of comments between the items.
 Each entry must be enclosed in single quotes `'entry'`.
 In the following, I start each enumerated entry with the actual variable name that is used in the SUMMA source code to refer to each of the entries (in `summaFileManager.f90`) and its default value in case you are trying to trace a problem.